 Jesus came down from heaven to open the way for us to enter the Kingdom of heaven.
 In John 14:6, He proclaimed that He is the way, the truth, and the life.
 Thus, we can only enter the Kingdom through Him.
 It is therefore necessary for us to listen to Him and to follow Him.

 As followers of Jesus, His mission becomes our very own mission.
-It is therefore our duty and responsibility to lead people to the Kingdom, not away from the Kingdom of heaven.
+It is now our duty and responsibility to lead people to the Kingdom, not away from the Kingdom of heaven.
 Woe to us if we become the modern Scribes and Pharisees or the blind guides of our day.
-And so we pray that by our words and actions, may we light the path for others to enter the Kingdom.
+And so we pray that by our words and actions, we may light the path for others to enter the Kingdom.